 woman at cafe uses laptop computer and phone

-First and foremost, having a copy of each of your photos on a device that you own is a great idea.
+First and foremost, having a copy of each of your photos on your own device is a great idea.
 Google Takeout allows you to download all of your photos.
 So, run Takeout, and then load your photos into one or more of your own storage devices.
 (Full disclosure: Takeout’s output can be confusing and messy.
-If you want to simplify the process, Mylio makes the entire transition easier.)
+If you want to simplify the process, Mylio Photos makes the process much easier.)

 Owning storage is pretty cheap.
 Even if you have a very large library of photos, buying a 5TB (terabyte) disk, which will store roughly one million phone photos, will run you about $100.
 That’s $100 once, not $100 per year.
 Some mobile devices also provide hefty internal storage.
 For instance, the newest iPads come with up to 2TB of storage — and aren’t any bigger or heavier than prior versions.